 Case Study: DevOps for Continuous IT Monitoring

 At Pentalog, one of our jobs as DevOps practitioners is to provide 24/7 system availability which we achieve through automation.
 This allows us to take a Continuous Monitoring approach to IT infrastructure management that our clients are particularly satisfied with.
-Our teams of DevOps Engineers in Uruguay, Romania and Vietnam have joined forces to supervise production and development environments by utilizing time zone differences to our clients’ advantage, allowing them to cover a broader range of working hours.
+Our teams of DevOps Engineers in Latin America, Europe and Asia have joined forces to supervise production and development environments by utilizing time zone differences to our clients’ advantage, allowing them to cover a broader range of working hours.

 Increase in IT system resilience

 The story of one of our clients, a digital imaging specialist, speaks for itself: When the client began their project they had 2 people working night shifts, trying to fill a time gap that was essential to their ITOps, but did not manage to make any major improvement in terms of system availability.
 After choosing to outsource their DevOps practices, they have significantly increased their resilience capacity and have managed to ensure 24h Continuous Monitoring of their IT system without forcing people work overtime or night shifts.
 They gained time, saved money and are now able to act proactively rather than reactively, to ITOps challenges.

 24/7 IT system supervision

 Another client of ours, a provider of SaaS solutions for the retail industry, had a similar experience.
 Their primary need was 24h supervision for their IT system.
 How did they achieve it?
-By extending their ITOps with teams working in different time zones: Vietnam and Uruguay.
+By extending their ITOps with teams working in different locations: Vietnam and Latin America.
 Choosing 2 complementary destinations for their DevOps outsourcing needs resulted in more flexibility and wider coverage.
 It resulted in a more reliable IT system that could be restored faster and more easily.
-Although it wasn’t their primary objective, their collaboration with Uruguay and Vietnam also brought competitive prices and significant cost reductions for their ITOps.
+Although it wasn’t their primary objective, their collaboration also brought competitive prices and significant cost reductions for their ITOps.

 IT infrastructure tune up